WEBSITE PRIVACY NOTICE

 We will contact you to confirm receipt of your request under the CCPA and request any additional information necessary to verify your request.
 We verify requests by matching information provided in connection with your request to information contained in our records.
 Depending on the sensitivity of the request and the varying levels of risk in responding to such requests (for example, the risk of responding to fraudulent or malicious requests), we may request further information or your investor portal access credentials, if applicable in order to verify your identity or right to receive the information requested, including through a third-party verification service.
 You may designate an authorized agent to make a request under the CCPA on your behalf, provided that you provide a signed agreement verifying such authorized agent’s authority to make requests on your behalf, and we may verify such authorized person’s identity using the procedures above.
 If we request you verify your request and we do not receive your response, we will pause processing your request until such verification is received.

-GDPR PRIVACY NOTICE
+EEA-UK WEBSITE PRIVACY NOTICE SUPPLEMENT

 Paine Schwartz Partners, LLC